 - Drag & drop the audio file on to the app.

-- Visually examine the wavelength and identify the quite parts where the wave dips down.
+- Visually examine the wavelength and identify the quiet parts where the wave dips down.

-- Click and drag the cursor over the quite part to select it.
+- Click and drag the cursor over the quiet part to select it.

 - Go to Effect>Amplify and click OK in the window that opens.